agrc/gis.utah.gov/_posts/2017-10-30-census-luca-training-for-utah.md

 At this meeting, Census will provide a technical overview of the options for participation in the LUCA address list review.
 AGRC has asked for Census to move quickly through the basics so additional time can be spent on the QGIS-based application and the shapefile submission option.

 Utah communities do not yet need to be formally registered for the LUCA review to attend this training.
-The training will cover how to get registered to participate in LUCA but you can review online materials ([flyer](https://www2.census.gov/geo/pdfs/partnerships/luca/2020CensusLUCA_Flyer.pdf) or [information guide](https://www2.census.gov/geo/pdfs/partnerships/luca/2020LUCA_InfoGuide.pdf)) to learn more and to get a start on assisting your jurisdiction's highest-elected offical in registering for LUCA now ([see Registration section of this page for instructions](https://www.census.gov/geo/partnerships/luca.html)).
+The training will cover how to get registered to participate in LUCA but you can review online materials ([flyer](https://www2.census.gov/geo/pdfs/partnerships/luca/2020CensusLUCA_Flyer.pdf) or [information guide](https://www2.census.gov/geo/pdfs/partnerships/luca/2020LUCA_InfoGuide.pdf)) to learn more and to get a start on assisting your jurisdiction's highest-elected official in registering for LUCA now ([see Registration section of this page for instructions](https://www.census.gov/geo/partnerships/luca.html)).

 ### Larger Benefit
 {: .text-left }